rehive/rehive-python/README.md

-# rehive-python
+# Rehive Python SDK
-Python SDK for Rehive
+A tool primarly used for quick interfacing with the Rehive API.

-# Install
+## Install
 ```
 pip install rehive
 ```

-# Examples and How-to
+## Examples And How-to

 ```
 from rehive import Rehive, APIException